Derry beat Down in shootout to reach McKenna final

 Conor Laverty's side made a bright start to the second half, scoring two goals in the opening eight minutes, the first from Donnelly who grabbed his second immediately after the restart.

-When Cellium Doherty then scored on 43 minutes, overlapping down the left before slotting home, it put Down 3-6 to 1-8 in front but Derry replied with four quickfire points.
+When Ceilum Doherty then scored on 43 minutes, overlapping down the left before slotting home, it put Down 3-6 to 1-8 in front but Derry replied with four quickfire points.

 McKaigue and McEvoy then saw red before the dramatic ending to the match led to penalties, with Derry now looking forward to the final against the Reds Hands, who secured a 0-15 to 0-10 win over Cavan at Breffni Park in the first semi-final on Saturday night.